urbit/docs/docs/programming/system/basic.md

 `%examples` desk from `~zod`.
 If you haven't installed urbit yet, check out the [installation instructions](http://urbit.org/docs/user/install).
-Once urbit is intalled, take a look at the [basic operation](http://urbit.org/docs/user/basic) of your urbit.
+Once urbit is installed, take a look at the [basic operation](http://urbit.org/docs/user/basic) of your urbit.

 If you haven't pulled the examples desk from `~zod`, do